FAQs

 There is someone in my household with accessibility concerns.
 What should I do?

-Let us know if you or anyone in your household has a disability or accessibility needs so that we are aware and can work to coordinate appropriate supports.
+The City has been actively seeking to collect information from people with disabilities and encourages anyone who knows a senior or person with accessibility needs in the area to reach out to our project team so that we can accommodate them to the best of our abilities and connect them with other local health care and service supports.
 Notices will also be sent directly to households asking for this information to be provided.
 The City will also be engaging with local stakeholders like the health care sector and emergency response to ensure that we are working together to support residents.
+Contact information is available at the end of this document.

 Can I still use my appliances and fixtures during the waterline replacement project?

-Yes, you should still be able to use your appliances and fixtures during the waterline replacement project, except during any temporary water shut offs.
-Advanced notice will be provided for any planned interruptions, and temporary water access will be arranged to minimize inconvenience.
+Yes, you should still be able to use your appliances and fixtures during the infrastructure replacement project, except during any temporary water shut offs.
+Advanced notice will be provided for any planned interruptions, which are planned to be less than 12 hours at a time.

 Can I keep my boat or trailer on the street?